 What appeals to you most about a cruise?
 Do you want a family vacation that offers plenty of kids’ club activities?
 Or are you looking for luxury and fine dining?
 Or a romantic escape?
 Experts will tell you there’s a cruise line or a ship to meet the needs of almost any traveler.

 But how do you find the right one?

 Researching what experts and other cruisers have to say can help you make an informed decision.
 Some examples:

-- Cruise surveys: Condé Nast Traveler polls its readers about their cruise experiences then shares the results, with descriptions, of the Top 25 Cruise Lines.
+- Cruise surveys: Condé Nast Traveler polls its readers about their cruise experiences then shares the results of the Top 25 Cruise Lines.
 They also put out a list of their editors’ top vessels, with helpful descriptions, as part of the annual Gold List.

 - Cruise pros: “Choose a ship based on your personal travel style, and not on price alone,” recommends Carolyn Spencer Brown, chief content officer of Cruise Media LLC and former editor-in-chief of Cruise Critic.
 “Each cruise line—and ship—has its own personality.
 Read reviews, contact an agent and do your research to find the best options for your specific needs and interests.
 Once you have a few narrowed down, then you can compare prices to choose the best fit for you.”